grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.border.width**

 The width size of the border of the RadioButton.
-Expects `string | {dark: string, light: string}`.
+Expects `string`.

 Defaults to